Skip to content

 forwardRef

-This parameter wraps React component into React.forwardRef HOC.
+This parameter wraps the React component with the React.forwardRef HOC.

-It might be helpful if need to forward ref to your View component.
+It might be helpful if you need to forward a ref to your View component.

-Using this parameter will require to use ViewModelProps<YourVM, RefType> (second generic type RefType) to add type property forwardedRef in your props.
+Using this parameter requires ViewModelProps<YourVM, RefType> (second generic type RefType) to add the forwardedRef prop type.

 Default: false